quentincaffeino/godot-console/README.md

 1. Clone this project or download latest release
 2. Copy `./godot/addons/quentincaffeino-console` into your projects `addons` folder.
-2. Enable console in Project/Addons
+2. Enable console in Project/Plugins
+3. You can activate the console with \` (by default) in your game.

 ## Example usage: